-SAFMC Preferred Alternative 3.
+Preferred Alternative 3.
 Separate the two migratory groups at the SAFMC/GMFMC boundary.

 Discussion: Currently, the CMP FMP considers that there is only one stock of cobia that includes the Gulf and Atlantic.
-Although Franks et. al (1992), Franks and McBee (1994), Franks and Moxey (1996), and Burns et. al (1998) observed migrations of cobia from wintering grounds in the Florida Keys up the Atlantic and Gulf coasts, they also noted that some portion of the cobia stocks remained in the Atlantic and the Gulf year-round.
-Burns et. al (1998) and Franks et. al (1999) also found distinct differences in life history parameters such as maximum age and growth rates for fish in the Atlantic and Gulf.
+Although Franks et al. (1992), Franks and McBee (1994), Franks and Moxey (1996), and Burns et al. (1998) observed migrations of cobia from wintering grounds in the Florida Keys up the Atlantic and Gulf coasts, they also noted that some portion of the cobia stock remained in the Atlantic and the Gulf year-round.
+Burns et al. (1998) and Franks et al. (1999) also found distinct differences in life history parameters such as maximum age and growth rates for fish in the Atlantic and Gulf.
 Consequently, despite the evidence of mixing and genetic similarity, Thompson (1993) suggested that cobia be managed based on a two stock hypothesis (Thompson 1996).
-Williams (2001) as quoted in Section 1.3 recognized the evidence of mixing; however, came to the same conclusion as Thompson and used the two stock hypothesis in a 2001 assessment that was done for the Gulf component with a split at the Miami-Dade/Monroe County line.
+Williams (2001) recognized the evidence of mixing; however, came to the same conclusion as Thompson and used the two stock hypothesis in a 2001 assessment that was done for the Gulf component with a split at the Miami-Dade/Monroe County line.
+The following is taken directly from the "Assessment of cobia, Rachycentron canadum, in the waters of the U.S. Gulf of Mexico by Erik H. Williams (NOAA TECHNICAL MEMORANDUM NMFS-SEFSC-469, November 2001)":